zognin/tp/docs/UserGuide.md

 * `[in/NAME], [iq/QUANTITY], [iu/UNIT]` allows you to specify the ingredient information to update.
 None of them are mandatory, but at least one must be specified.

+* The updated ingredient must not be a duplicate of an existing ingredient in the inventory. <br>
+  i.e. Updated ingredient and existing ingredient must not have the same `NAME` and `UNIT`.

 </div>